+FRA will not reimburse the Recipient for costs incurred in contravention of this requirement.
 FRA may require the Recipient to update the PMP.
 The Recipient will submit any such updates to FRA for review and approval, and FRA will determine if updates to the PMP require an amendment to this Agreement.
+The Project Budget and Project Schedule may be revised consistent with Article 5 of Attachment 1 of this Agreement without amending this Agreement.